Most bad UI fails for predictable reasons. These checklists are the predictable reasons, written down. Run them before you ship, not after.

 Final Standard

-A great web UI should feel:
+A good web UI should feel:

 - obvious on first scan